song9446/XScheduler/README.md

 `mysql -u root -p -h xscheduler.c4l3nt5dolim.ap-northeast-2.rds.amazonaws.com`

 # 7. Host
-It will be more convenient with working on Linux env., because I've working on that.

-If you don't have one, you can work on my aws ubuntu server at
+The application is served in host server(AWS EC2) at

 `52.78.81.68`

+It will be more convenient with working on Linux env., because I've working on there.

+If you don't have one, you can use this server.

 # 8. Authors
 Song, Eunchul